Larry Ferlazzo’s Websites of the Day…

 For example, there’s the well-known “If Twitter Was 100 People” infographic.

-There are also several sites that use this “gimmick” to illustrate much more important data about the world around us.
+There are also several sites that use “gimmick” to illustrate much more important data about the world around us.
 I thought they might make a useful “The Best…” list for English Language Learners and others.

 Here are my choices for The Best Sites That Show Statistics By Reducing The World & The U.S. To 100 People: